meddbase/meddbase-apis/patient-portal-api/anonymous-appointment-booking/bookproposedappointment.markdown

 ## Remarks

-If the appropriate appointment is taken by another user in a meanwhile the exception is throw.
+If the appropriate appointment is taken by another user in the meantime then an exception is thrown.
 See Error handling.